 UC policy requires all incoming students, including transfers, to receive education about sexual violence and sexual harassment prevention and resources.
 UC Berkeley uses a “three dose” approach to reinforce the message:

-2. An online EverFi module that must be completed before arriving on campus.
+- An online SHAPE training that must be completed before arriving on campus.

-3. An in-person presentation soon after arrival: Bear Pact is a collaborative program that provides information about wellness, mental health, alcohol and substance abuse, and sexual violence prevention.
-In addition to Bear Pact, students participate in Bear Perspectives, where they discuss these issues of health, safety, and community with their peers.
+- An in-person presentation soon after arrival: Bear Pact is a collaborative program that provides information about wellness, mental health, alcohol and substance abuse, and sexual violence prevention.

 Prevention for Student Parents & Families